Vitamins and your skin

 Applied topically, vitamin A can be beneficial for certain skin conditions:

 Acne.
 Topical retinoids are available via prescription and as over-the-counter formulations.
 Retinoids are considered effective for treating and controlling acne.
-Retinoids have anti-inflammatory properties.
-They also help to regulate the sloughing off of skin cells, reducing the occurrence of clogged pores.

 Fine lines.
 Topical retinoids stimulate collagen production, making them effective at reducing the appearance of fine lines and wrinkles.
 They can also help to even out skin tone by fading age spots.